 Here’s a viewpoint over Tokyo for budget travelers: The Tokyo Government Metropolitan Building in Shinjuku has two FREE observation decks.
 The observation decks are located 202 meters above the ground, on the 45th floors (the building splits to its North and South sides on the 33rd floor).

 The observation decks from both towers have slightly different views over Tokyo.
 The South Tower is famous for being able to see Mt.
 Fuji on clear days!
-Because the building is located in the heart of the Shinjuku CBD, the both views include many other skyscrapers for a truly metropolitan feel.
+Because the building is located in the heart of Shinjuku, the both views include many other skyscrapers for a truly metropolitan feel.

 Visiting hours are from 9:30am to 11:00pm